bilgino/angularforddd/README.md

 In case resources don't represent aggregates already, the aggregate must be stitched together for each initial routing event and must provide a query API to its internal state.
 Subsequently, an application service provides the public interface to cover all queries to the internal state of an aggregate.
 In this scenario, the repository services acts as an anti-corruption layer to the underlying resource model.

-In this way, we can continue to focus on use case specific aggregates that are modeled around invariants and at the same time comply with the navigational behavior of the Angular router engine:
+Unfortunately this approach isn't the recommended way, as the creation process of client-side aggregates could result in the dreaded N + 1 problem and further additional requests, as every aggregate would require an arbitrary amound of additional HTTP Requests.
+That is, the aggregate must be provided by the REST API in the backend!

 ![](src/assets/images/Aggregate_ACL.PNG)